staylor/react-helmet-async/README.md

 }
 ```

-2. Create a _app.js in pages folder with the following content:
+2. Create an `_app.js in pages folder with the following content:

 ```javascript
 import React from 'react';